 - lemon wedges for garnish

-- Meanwhile, bring the chicken stock to a boil in a large pot.
+- Meanwhile, bring the stock to a boil in a large pot.
 Add noodles upon boiling, cook for about 3 minutes.
 Drain and set aside both stock and noodles.

 - In a large wok, heat oil over medium-low heat.
 Sauté the onion and garlic.
 When the onion is transparent, add the mushrooms and tofu.
 Season with soy sauce, fish sauce, and pepper.

 - Add vegetables, stirring occasionally.
-Add a little extra oil or broth to avoid sticking.
+Add a little extra oil or reserved stock to avoid sticking.
 When the vegetables are crisp yet tender, add all the noodles and the stock one cup at a time, taking care to not let the noodles get too soggy.
 Stir well until well incorporated.

 - Garnish with cilantro and serve with a squeeze of lemon.